Dinosaurs: The Final Day with David Attenborough

 Dinosaurs: The Final Day with David Attenborough (titled Dinosaur Apocalypse in the U.S.) is a British documentary programme that aired on BBC One on 15 April 2022.
-Presented by David Attenborough, the documentary follows the final days of non-avian dinosaurs through the Cretaceous–Paleogene extinction event.
+Presented by David Attenborough, the documentary follows the final days of dinosaurs through the Cretaceous–Paleogene extinction event.

 The programme's creatures were made with computer-generated imagery.

 In the United States, the documentary aired in a two-episode format for the PBS series NOVA - under the title Dinosaur Apocalypse - on 11 May 2022.

 Synopsis

-Using the Tanis fossil site in the Hell Creek Formation as evidence, Attenborough and paleontologists try to piece together the extinction of the dinosaurs and the asteroid believed to have killed them, 66 million years ago.
+Using the Tanis fossil site in the Hell Creek Formation as evidence, Attenborough and paleontologists try to piece together the extinction of the dinosaurs and the asteroid believed to have killed them, 65.5 million years ago.
 At this site in North Dakota, numerous groundbreaking fossil discoveries that reveal information on the final years of the Cretaceous period and the organisms that were present during the time have been made.

 Years before the final day of the dinosaurs, gravitational interactions with Jupiter dislodge the asteroid which will become the Chicxulub impactor from its orbit, sending it on a course for Earth.

-On a spring morning, 66 million years ago, Tanis was a sandbank on the edge of a river near the Western Interior Seaway.
+On a spring morning, 65.5 million years ago, Tanis was a sandbank on the edge of a river near the Western Interior Seaway.
 Huge Azhdarchid pterosaurs congregate en masse to nest and raise their young, which are born fully capable of flight.
 A mother Tyrannosaurus rex tends to her eggs, and two Triceratops spar over territory in the woods just beyond the water's edge.
 Meanwhile, the river itself is full of a host of aquatic and semi-aquatic organisms, including baenid turtles, sturgeons, paddlefish and bowfins.
 Also native to the area is the neornithischian dinosaur Thescelosaurus, which is speculated to have used the water as an advantage to escape bigger predators.
 Pediomys, a genus of early marsupial mammal, thrives at Tanis, though they spend much of their time burrowing and rushing through the undergrowth to avoid the other animals that make the sandbank their home.